liyujiel/springMVC/README.md

     esac
     exit 0

-After that for Setup the command in terminal, we need add ./tomcat's path in ~/.bash_profile
+After that for add tomcat application command in terminal, we need add tomcat's path in ~/.bash_profile
 by:

     $vi ~/.bash_profile